risingwavelabs/awesome-stream-processing/00-get-started/01-ingest-kafka-data.md

 ## Use RisingWave to process the data

 Ensure that you have RisingWave up and running.
-For more information, check the [installation guide of RisingWave](00-install-rw-kafka-pg.md#install-risingwave) in our "Get Started" chapter.
+For more information, check the [installation guide of RisingWave](00-install-kafka-pg-rw.md#install-risingwave).

 ### Create a source